 Now is the acceptable time – to start a development program, and develop a development mindset.

-Starting a development program while the economy is in excellent shape may require some time to “build the machine,” and those board members will expect immediate results.
-Sadly, most of those expectations of immediacy are not fulfilled since it takes time to build relationships which lead to advancement revenue.
+Starting a development program while the economy is in excellent shape may require some time to “build the machine,” and those board members will expect immediate results (well – they’ll expect immediate results just because they’ve hired a development or an advancement director).
+Sadly, most of those expectations of immediacy are not fulfilled since it takes time to build relationships which lead to significant advancement revenue, and boards think it’s their job to tell the school leaders what to do, rather than realizing they’re the ones being called upon to lead with their gifts of time, talent AND treasure.
 Further, when the processes are ready to reap the benefits, the good times in the economy may have come to an end.
 In prosperous economic times, the feeling is, “Hey, everything’s good now…why do we need to change?”
-Because, “The only constant is change.”
-(Heraclitus)
+Because, “The only constant is change” (Heraclitus).

 You’ve probably heard of Hilton Hotels.
 The first Hilton Hotel opened during the Great Depression.